alicewanner/alicewanner.github.io/_pages/about.md

 About Me
 ---

-I am a fourth-year undergraduate student at the [University of Virginia](https://www.virginia.edu/), majoring in Computer Science and Mathematics with a minor in German Literature.
-My research interests lie in machine learning and its diverse applications, including environmental, medical, and social contexts.
-Currently, I am engaged in research with the [Epstein Ecosystem Ecology Lab](https://epstein.evsc.virginia.edu/) and [Wei-Kai Lin](https://weikailin.github.io/) at UVA.
-I am passionate about research and teaching, with a particular focus on making computer science a more inclusive and accessible field for individuals of all identities.
-I am currently a head teaching assistant for [CS 1110 at UVA](https://engineering.virginia.edu/department/computer-science).
+In Fall 2025, I will begin my PhD at the University of Michigan, joining the [Machine Learning for Data-Driven Decisions](https://wiens-group.engin.umich.edu/) lab led by Professor Jenna Wiens.
+I am currently finishing my bachelor’s degree in Computer Science and Mathematics at the University of Virginia, graduating in May 2025.
+My research interests lie in machine learning, particularly its applications in healthcare.
 In my free time, I always have a paper book and an audiobook in progress, love finding new hiking trails, enjoy cooking and trying new restaurants, and go to concerts whenever I can.

 News
 ---